randym32/Anki.Vector.Documentation/documents/how-to/How to re-enable the Snowglobe.md

 Look for the same block as above, and change the threshold.

-If you leave both "ReactToRobotShaken" and "ReactToRobotShakenGlobe", have the first item with a higher number.
+If you leave both "ReactToRobotShaken" and "ReactToRobotShakenSnowGlobe", have the first item with a higher number.
 If it is lower, it will always win.

 ## Reboot

-Finally you have to reboot for the updates to load and take effect.
+Finally you have to restart the vic applications for the updates to load and take effect.
+This can be done with:

+    systemctl stop anki-robot.target
+    systemctl start anki-robot.target

+or a reboot.